oscimp/oscimpDigital/doc/IP/windowReal.md

 # windowReal

-This role of this IP is to multiply a time signal by a time window.
+This role of this IP is to multiply a time signal by a time window in order to reduce the noise florr added by signal leakage.
+*Be careful*, applying a window function change the peak power estimation.

 <p align="center">
 <img src='figures/windowReal.png' width='500'>